Monitoring Global Poverty Report Now Available

 The Commission focused on a few main areas, outlined below, as well as other related ideas as deemed fit by the Chair of the Commission:

-2. The second question asks the Commission to go beyond the above poverty measure (that we have to track given our commitment to the target based on it) to more general advice on other kinds of poverty the Bank should track and use to guide policy.
+- The second question asked the Commission to go beyond the above poverty measure to more general advice on other kinds of poverty the Bank should track and use to guide policy.
 Should we track poverty based on other lines--$4, $10, and so on?
 Should we be concerned about the depth of poverty below the line?
 Should we collect and collate data on the many human and social dimensions of poverty that go beyond the money metric?
 Should these be aggregated or left as vectors?
-With these broader questions there will be associated need for data collection and analysis.
-The Commission may give advice on these data gaps as well.